manjay007/CockTailApp/README.md

 # fluttercocktail

-This is a flutter Cocktail app with with hero animations, beautiful UI and network call.
+This is a flutter Cocktail app with hero animations, beautiful UI and network call.

 ## Demo